cperryk/browserify-splitter/README.md

 Browserify-splitter is a Browserify plugin that allows you to split a bundle into separate files in such a way that module files can be concatenated arbtrarily.

+This is currently in development.
+Use with caution!

 ## Installation
 `npm install browserify-splitter --save`